Skip to content

 Proper food handling

-• Avoid skin contact with dirty water when visiting a wet market.
+• Avoid skin contact with dirty water when visiting wet market.

 • Be careful with sharp parts of seafood, such as fish fins, shrimp heads and crabs to prevent cuts.

-• Wear protective gloves when handling raw shellfish or other seafood.
+• Wear protective clothing (e.g. gloves) and cover all wounds when handling raw seafood.

 • Cook seafood thoroughly; for shellfish (e.g. oysters, clams, mussels), cook until the shells open.
 Avoid eating raw oysters or shellfish.

-• Avoid mixing ready-to-eat food and raw seafood.
+• Avoid mixing ready-to-eat food and raw seafood to prevent cross-contamination.

 e-Resources